 Sunday, Day 1 - Muirtown

-Guests are met in Inverness and transferred by private chauffeured minibus to Spirit of Scotland.
+Guests are met at the Glenmoriston Townhouse Hotel in Inverness and transferred by private chauffeured minibus to Spirit of Scotland.
 Champagne Welcome and if you wish, an early evening stroll to the sea lock with wonderful views over the Moray and Beauly Firths.
 Then perhaps savour one of the hotel barge's many single malts before your first dinner on board.

 Monday, Day 2 - Muirtown to Dochgarroch

 Our first cruise will take us up the Muirtown lock flight and through Tomnahurich swing bridge, with an option to walk alongside River Ness to the hamlet of Dochgarroch.
 In the afternoon, we visit the Benromach Distillery near Forres, the smallest distillery on Speyside and run by Gordon & MacPhail of Elgin, a family business for over 100 years.
 Here we enjoy a guided tour and then a tutored tasting of the classic Benromach Speyside single malt whisky.
 On the way back to the barge, we can stop off at Culloden Moor, scene of the last major battle on British soil in 1746, or visit the Inverness Whisky Shop to discover its huge range of specialist whiskies.
 Dinner on board.

 Tuesday, Day 3 - Dochgarroch to Fort Augustus